rumca-js/Django-link-archive/README_development.md

 Please do not make anyone live miserable.
 It was designed to capture information from publicly available data (for example RSS), not to exploit anybody.

+We should not scrape aggressively.
+Reads intervals should be sane.
+We should be reading robots.txt

 On the other hand some web pages use sofisticated barriers that prevents us from successfuly scraping the web contents.

 Most common techniques: